kennysmithed/oels2021/index.md

 ## The teaching team

 The course is co-taught by [Kenny Smith](http://www.lel.ed.ac.uk/~kenny/) and [Alisdair Tullo](https://www.ed.ac.uk/profile/alisdair-tullo/).
-Kenny (that's me) is the main lecturer and the course organiser; Alisdair is the javascript/jsPsych guru and delivers the lab sessions with Kenny.
+Kenny (that's me) is the main lecturer and the course organiser; Alisdair is the PPLS javascript/jsPsych guru and delivers the lab sessions with Kenny.
 Best way to get in touch with us is in one of the live sessions, see below, or by email to [kenny.smith@ed.ac.uk](mailto:kenny.smith@ed.ac.uk) or [alisdair.tullo@ed.ac.uk](mailto:alisdair.tullo@ed.ac.uk).

-We'll also be supported in lab classes by some tutors, details to follow!
+We'll also be supported in lab classes by three excellent tutors: Jess Brough, Aislinn Keogh, and Vilde Reksnes.

 ## Class times